gipritchard/Space-Debris/Space Debris Taskforce.md

 3. Place the drawn Satellite cards, on the malfunctioning side, under the Satellite Tracker
 4. Players choose (or randomly choose) 1 Satellite card to flip to the operational side
 5. Place the Satellite HP Tracker token on each Satellite card under the 4 HP mark

+# Objective

+Flip all Satellites to their operational side by delivering resources to malfunction satellites.

 # Order of Play

 The player who last looked at the night sky goes first, and play continues to the left.
-On every turn do the following three things in order.
+On every turn do the following three things in order:
 1. Take up to 4 actions
 2. Draw Debris cards
 3. Orbit around Earth